nickserv/danamccurdy.com/_posts/2019-11-11-right-and-wrong.md

 in feeling right,
-when the ego swells with pride, extolling itself at the expense of another.￼
+when the ego swells with pride, extolling itself at the expense of another.

 Sometimes the hunt
 for right and wrong